 The initial moments surrounding an emergency event are crucial.
-After all, if your facility is deemed unsafe, would you rather spend your limited time trying to figure out how to react when the clock is ticking down, or would you rather immediately commence with a predetermined evacuation plan?
+After all, if your facility is deemed unsafe, would you rather spend your limited time trying to figure out how to react when the clock is ticking down, or would you rather immediately commence with a predetermined emergency evacuation plan?

 While this may seem on the surface like a hypothetical question with an obvious answer, the reality is that many organizations fall woefully short when it comes to establishing and implementing evacuation plans, especially ones including mass notification.
 Wondering where to begin?
 Start with these 10 key steps.

 From employees and family members to customers and emergency responders, many different people are affected when disaster strikes.
-A thorough evacuation plan acknowledges and establishes procedures for all people, including those in need of assistance due to disabilities and other conditions.
+A thorough evacuation plan acknowledges and establishes emergency procedures for all people, including those in need of assistance due to disabilities and other conditions.

 When emergencies occur, chaos can quickly ensue — particularly if no one knows what they’re supposed to do or who's in charge.
 Designating a clear chain of command which tasks specific employees with the authority and responsibility to order and direct evacuations can minimize confusion.
 Personnel should also be designated for other key tasks, such as accounting for all employees, assisting those in need of assistance and shutting down critical operations.